A. Personal Statement/Coalition Essay (Required)

 - You have experienced unusual limitations or opportunities unique to the schools you attended

 You may use this space if you need to further explain or clarify answers you have given elsewhere in this application, or if you wish to share information that may assist the Office of Admissions.
 If appropriate, include the application question number to which your comment(s) refer.

-E. Activities & Achievements (Required)
+E. Extracurricular Activities & Honors & Distinctions (Required)